HPT-Teleport/HIT-Clients-Tracker-Website/index.md

 ### Customer Page

 To access the Contact information, navigate to the Contacts menu in the navigation bar.
 The dropdown menu for Contacts contains two options - Customers and Providers.
-Selecting either option will redirect you to the respective page, where you can view the details of all active customers or providers.
-It's important to note that Providers may include both satellite and internet service providers.
-The page grants users the ability to modify, delete, and review customer/provider information.
+Selecting either option will take you to the respective page.
+Here, you can view details of all active customers or providers and even send an email to all customers or just one.
+Remember, Providers can be satellite or internet service providers.
+On these pages, you can change, remove, or look over customer/provider details.

 ![screenshot of active customer](doc/activecustomer.png)
 <br>